 DFTK features

-The following lists the functionality of DFTK achieved in less than 10 000 lines of code.
-Our code has a performance comparable to standard DFT codes and runs out of the box on Linux, windows and macOS, see Installation.
+The following lists the functionality of DFTK achieved in about 10k lines of code.
+Our code has a performance comparable to standard DFT codes and runs out of the box on Linux, Windows and macOS, see Installation.
+DFTK agrees very well with standard codes, see the recent verification dataset by Bosoni and others on unary compounds and oxides across the periodic table.

 Standard methods and models

-- DFT models (LDA, GGA, meta-GGA): Any functional from the libxc library
+- LDA, GGA, meta-GGA DFT functionals; any functional from the libxc library is supported.

-- Norm-conserving pseudopotentials: Goedecker-type (GTH) or numerical (in UPF pseudopotential format), see Pseudopotentials.
+- Norm-conserving pseudopotentials: Goedecker-type (GTH) or numerical (in UPF or PSP8 pseudopotential format), see Pseudopotentials.

 - Black-box self-consistent field approaches, such as LDOS mixing (autodetects metal versus insulator) or adaptive damping.